darasus/ai-blog/content/what-are-the-benefits-of-mediation.md

   disputes among friends, co-workers, family members or friends.
 It can be used to resolve issues in any field or segment of society, such as child custody issues or child support.
+intro: >-
+  The process of mediation is the practice of assisting parties in a conflict to find common ground and reach a mutually agreeable resolution.
+  Mediation isn’t just for couples who are breaking up or divorcing; it can be useful in resolving disputes with co-workers, business partners, friends or family members.

+  Mediation is cost-effective and time-efficient, reducing the potential for long legal battles and the financial and emotional costs that go with them.
+In mediation, an impartial third party called a mediator meets separately with each person involved in the dispute.
+The mediator does not take sides but helps each person understand the other person’s point of view and find solutions they can agree on.

+  Additionally, mediation allows you to keep control over your situation by avoiding court and practically ending your dispute faster than going to trial.
+If you’re interested in learning more about this resolution process as a way to manage your own conflict or as an advisor if you are working with someone who needs help resolving their dispute, read on.
+Here we will explore some benefits of mediation:
 ---

 ## It Helps You Understand The Situation From All Angles